-In 2022 all NEOs, with the exception of the CFO whose discretionary bonus remained similar to 2021, earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+In 2023 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below, with the exception of the CFO whose discretionary bonus was increased from last year to reflect his responsibility for integrating financial reporting systems at Halex and establishing accounting infrastructure for the two new plants in Morocco and Mexico.
 These formulae are driven by Exco's earnings and not its stock price.
-Therefore, the 2022 cash bonus awards to NEOs are consistent with and positively correlated with Exco's financial performance over 2021 with respect to the CEO and the Executive Chair and in the case of Mr. Gnatyuk and Mr. Schroers with respect to their divisional financial performance.
+Therefore, the 2023 cash bonus awards to NEOs are consistent with and positively correlated with Exco's financial performance over 2023 with respect to the CEO and the Executive Chair and in the case of Mr. Gnatyuk and Mr. Schroers with respect to their divisional financial performance.